Be careful who you buy from

 Here at PSI Water Filters we advertise with the product the cost of the replacement cartridges and also the exact brand of the cartridge with its exact model number.
 One of the tricks in this industry is to sell a system at a reasonable price or even discounted cost only to find out later that the maintenance cost is huge.
 With one budget model of reverse osmosis undersink the annual trio pack of cartridges we sell for $50.00 plus post at $13.50 making it $63.50 delivered.
-There are two competitors that sell the same model and their trio annual cartridges are $129.99 for one and the other is $169.00 both offering free delivery.

 What you are not told when purchasing systems from some competitors is that the systems sold by them will only accept what is referred to as proprietary cartridges, what this means is they only accept genuine original cartridges which have sustainably higher replacement cartridge costs.
 We only sell what is called in the industry as standard size cartridges (except for the Omnipure Q series and they are widely available) so you can purchase the replacement cartridges from us or just about anywhere but overall, we are way cheaper and even way cheaper than the likes of Bunnings even after the postage cost is added.
 We also don’t hide the brand and model number of the cartridges within the systems, it is common in this industry to re-brand or hide the exact brand and model number of the cartridges so you don’t shop around for a better deal.
 Having standard size cartridges is not only cheaper but because they sell in a competitive environment they are usually better and you have the freedom to switch brands or model if you wish.
 It gets worse, cartridges such as the Omnipure Q series that we sell have a normal right hand thread but out there are left hand versions so the customer thinks that when they purchase a system with that type of cartridge if the seller gets too dear with replacements they will purchase the replacements from PSI Water Filters, we don’t stock the left hand threaded ones.